EmmaKnijn/streaming-site/content/_index.md

 - Direct contact with artists
 - Directly serving artists' files with **no** quality loss
 - Small, but good library
-- Not here just to make a profit, we want to make the music industry better.
+- Not here just to make a profit, but to make the music industry better.

 ## Want to sign up?
 You can do so, please contact EmmaKnijn using the methods linked [on her site](https://knijn.one).